-29.1 Provide opportunities for rural residential development only where it has been identified in a local strategy prepared by council and approved by the Department of Planning and Environment.
+29.1 Provide opportunities for rural residential development only where it has been identified in a local strategy prepared by council and approved by the Department.

 29.2 Ensure the design of rural residential areas respects the semi-rural character of the area.

 29.3 Locate rural residential areas: